September 24, 2019

-As Medicare open enrollment approaches, the Centers for Medicare & Medicaid Services (CMS) and the Trump administration announced in a press release that on average, 2020 premiums for Medicare Advantage (MA) enrollees are expected to be 23% lower than those in 2018, but still maintain increased choices and benefits.
+As Medicare open enrollment approaches, the Centers for Medicare & Medicaid Services and the Trump administration announced in a press release that on average, 2020 premiums for Medicare Advantage (MA) enrollees are expected to be 23% lower than those in 2018, but still maintain increased choices, benefits.

 Despite increased enrollment, the expected lower MA premiums would be the lowest enrollees have seen in 13 years.

-- Enrollment is projected to be 24.4 million, a full 2 million above the the currently enrolled 22.2 million.
+- Enrollment is projected to be 24.4 million, a full two million above the the currently enrolled 22.2 million.

 The agency previously shared that Part D enrollees had a 13.5% decline in monthly basic premiums, saving an estimated $2.65 billion in MA and Part D premium costs since 2017.
 CMS said that premiums in 2020 should average $30 monthly.